 Default Style in Semi-Diplomatic Transcriptions

-LEMDO has developed a default stylesheet by looking at many playbooks, consulting Claire M. L. Bourne’s Typographies of Performance in Early Modern England , and using the measurements she generously shared with us.
-This stylesheet is applied to all documents with the categories "ldtPrimaryText" and "letSemiDiplomatic" .
+LEMDO has developed a default stylesheet by looking at many playbooks, consulting Claire M. L. Bourne’s Typographies of Performance in Early Modern England, and using the measurements she generously shared with us.
+This stylesheet is applied to all documents with the category "letSemiDiplomatic".

 Rationale

-Printed playbooks are composited and laid out similarly on the printed page.
+Generally speaking, printed playbooks are composited and laid out similarly on the printed page.
 Our default stylesheet captures most key features of this composition and allows for a nice on-screen approximation of an early modern book.
-In conjunction with our recommended, pre-written file-wide styling, it is sufficient for playbooks that are similar in composition and mise-en-page to most other playbooks, but can also be used in conjunction with more granular styling.
+Although it typically gives appropriate base styling for the layout of most playbooks, you will usually use it in conjunction with more granular styling, including file-wide styling in your <tagsDecl> element and inline styling done using the @style and @rendition attributes.

 Practice: Use Default Style

 If your playbook has deviations from most other playbooks and your anthology is interested in capturing mise-en-page, this default styling will still apply to your semi-diplomatic transcription at rendering time.
-You can add additional CSS to capture any deviations.
-See Encode File-Wide Style in Semi-Diplomatic Transcriptions and Encode Inline Style in Semi-Diplomatic Transcriptions.
+You can apply additional styling to capture any deviations.
+See Encode File-Wide Style in Semi-Diplomatic Transcriptions and Encode Inline Style Using Pre-Formed Values in Semi-Diplomatic Transcriptions.

 Table of Default Renditions